lerabyte/supervised-ml-top-5-models/README.md

 # Supervised ML: Top 5 Models

-This repository was created as the companion codebase for my supervised machine learning course: https://www.udemy.com/course/supervisedml.
+This repository was created as the companion codebase for my [supervised machine learning course](https://www.udemy.com/course/supervisedml).

 It is designed to help beginners move from concept-level understanding to actually running and modifying ML code.